blueslow/ansible_tutorial/README.md

     ansible all -m apt -a update_cache=true # Fails needs sudo

-The --become -> ask to sombody else.
+The --become -> ask to be somebody else.
 The --ask-become-pass -> ask for password e.g. sudo

     ansible all -m apt -a update_cache=true --become --ask-become-pass # works